 \begin{theorem} The Brown measure of the operator $x$ is the uniform probability measure on the inner part of the ellipse given by the system of equations \eqref{eq:besancon}, \eqref{eq:case3}. \end{theorem}

-A careful reader might object that for the case $\alpha=\beta=e^{2 i\phi} \gamma$ with $\phi\in\R$ our proof has a gap since we cannot guarantee that the Cauchy transform $G_x(\lambda)$ is continuous.
-However, in this case operator $e^{-i \phi} x$ is selfadjoint and coincides with Voiculescu's semicircular and calculation of its spectral measure is trivial.
+A careful reader might object that for the case $\alpha=\beta=e^{2 i\tau} \gamma$ with $\tau\in\R$ our proof has a gap since we cannot guarantee that the Cauchy transform $G_x(\lambda)$ is continuous.
+However, in this case the operator $e^{-i \tau} x$ is self-adjoint and coincides with Voiculescu's semicircular operator, and the calculation of its spectral measure is trivial.
 On the other hand one can easily check that in the case $\alpha=\beta=|\gamma|$ our ellipse degenerates to an interval and the uniform measure on such a degenerated ellipse coincides with the semicircular measure.
 Therefore our result is true also in this case.

-That the Brown measure of the operator $x$ is, at least for $\beta\not=0$, indeed also the asymptotic eigenvalue distribution of the elliptic-triangular random matrices $A_N$ follows from the result of Sniady \cite{Sn} that a small Gaussian deformation of a random matrix ensemble does not change the Brown measure in the limit, but makes the convergence of Brown measure continous; in our case, a small Gaussian deformation does not change the nature of the considered ensemble.
+That the Brown measure of the operator $x$ is, at least for $\beta\not=0$, indeed also the asymptotic eigenvalue distribution of the elliptic-triangular random matrices $A_N$ follows from the result of \'Sniady \cite{Sn} that a small Gaussian deformation of a random matrix ensemble does not change the Brown measure in the limit, but makes the convergence of Brown measure continous; in our case, a small Gaussian deformation does not change the nature of the considered ensemble.